-Below is a summary of our service changes for Fall 2021.
+Below is a summary of our service changes for Fall 2021 and Winter (January) 2022 Session.
 If there are additional changes during the semester, they will be posted here.

 Library Hours: The hours are posted on the library’s hours page.

 Reference Service: The on-site reference desk is staffed according to the hours posted on the Library’s hours page.
 Due to the seating capacity limit in the library, we strongly recommend that users consult our live chat reference service, which is available 24×7.
 The chat service form appears on the library’s home page.